HaiyangPeng/careyou/README.md

 This model is finetuned on deepseek-r1.

 ## ✨ Functions
-[√]Provide an interactive chat interface for psychological consultation seekers.
+✅Provide an interactive chat interface for psychological consultation seekers.

-[×]Integrate knowledge retrieval
+❌Integrate knowledge retrieval

-[×]Integrate web searching
+❌Integrate web searching

-[×]Virtual mental companion
+❌Virtual mental companion

 ## 🙏 Acknowledgments
 We are grateful to Modelscope for supporting this project with resources.